 - Highlights include the painted ceiling arches and stained glass windows

-- Missing the historical gravitas of most of its old town colleagues
+- Only missing the historical gravitas of many old town colleagues

 A church of thanks

 On February 18th, 1853, a young Emperor Franz Joseph peered over the wall of the city fortifications, perhaps wondering if the land below really should be opened up for construction (as happened shortly after).

 The next few seconds were to have far-reaching consequences for Vienna’s cityscape.